eytanSilberberg/matis-leadership-quiz/README.md

 <hr/>
 <br/>

-A Real live project that was developed and designed by me for Mati Harlev, who is a psychologist that developed a questionnaire that its soul purpose is to help people understand what is conscious leadership and what they should do to improve there own.
+A Real live project that was developed and designed by me for Mati Harlev, who is a psychologist that developed a questionnaire that its soul purpose is to help people understand what is conscious leadership and what they should do to improve their own.
 <br/>
 <br/>